symondsandson/dnsmasq-local/README.md

   default config, whereas individual attributes passed in will be merged with it.

-\*\* Any unrecognized attribute that is passed in will be assumed to be a correct Dnsmasq setting and rendered out to its config.
+\*\* Any unrecognized property that is passed in will be assumed to be a correct Dnsmasq setting and rendered out to its config.
 These attributes' values can be `true`, `false`, integers, strings, arrays, or hashes.